NikSteel/niksteel.github.io/work/proj-4.md

 ![My ergonomic desk top view](assets/img/work/proj-4/desktop.jpg)

-It really is great to type on and I learned a bit about device drivers in the process because it was necessary to download the source code, tweak the key layout directly in the C driver code, compile it, and burn into the device firmware chip.
+It really is great to type on, and I learned about device drivers in the process as I edited the firmware code to customize the key layout.

 ![My ergonomic desk](assets/img/work/proj-4/deskwide.jpg)